jdoleary/Spellmasons/docs/Tasks/CriticalPath.md

 # Critical Path

 - v1.20
+    - Fix bloodmason:
+        - Some mana spells cost nothing and therefore are OP like manasteal
     - Balance: Update targeting spells so they target allies to prevent late-game one-shot-beat-level combos
     - Bug: Manasteal is free when you're bloodmason
     - Feature: Some enemies should have targeting shields that resist targeting